Utsuro-bune: Toen shōsetsu

 The upper part had several windows made of glass or crystal, covered with bars and clogged with some kind of tree resin.
 The shape of the hollow boat resembled a wooden rice pit.
 The windows were completely transparent and the baffled fishermen looked inside.
-The inner side of the Utsuro-bune was decorated with texts written in an unknown language.
+The inner side of the utsuro-bune was decorated with texts written in an unknown language.
+Oddly enough, one of the symbols inside the vessel resembled South Korea's current flag.
 The fishermen found items inside such as two bed sheets, a bottle filled with 3.6 litres of water, some cake and kneaded meat.

-Then the fishermen saw a beautiful young woman, possibly 18 or 20 years old.
+Then the fishermen saw a young woman, possibly 18 or 20 years old.
 Her body size was said to be 1.5 metres (4.92 feet).
 The woman had red hair and eyebrows, the hair elongated by artificial white extensions.
 The extensions could have been made of white fur or thin, white-powdered textile streaks.
 This hairstyle cannot be found in any literature.
 The skin of the lady was a very pale pink color.
-She wore precious, long and smooth clothes of unknown fabrics.
+She wore long and smooth clothes of unknown fabrics.

 The woman began speaking, but no one understood her.
 She did not seem to understand the fishermen either, so no one could ask her about her origin.
-Although the mysterious woman appeared friendly and courteous, she acted oddly, for she always clutched a quadratic box made of pale material and around 0.6 m (24 in) in size.
+Although the mysterious woman appeared friendly and courteous, she acted oddly, for she always clutched a rectangular box made of pale material and around 0.6 m (24 in) in size.
 The woman did not allow anyone to touch the box, no matter how kindly or pressingly the witnesses asked.